tylermercer/personal-website/src/content/posts/software/unlaunching.md

 ## Logwise's payout

+Now let's consider payout.
 The payout of an opportunity is measured differently based on the category of opportunity.
 For a sales opportunity, for example, the potential payout would be how much the customer would pay if they accepted a deal.

 In my case, the payout was the impact and benefit of making progress on a particular project.
 Did it get me closer to where I authentically wanted to be in life?
 And did this payout compensate for the aforementioned costs of cognitive absorption and diminishment of self?